JoanaMota/MyHackerRank/README.md

 # MyHackerRank
-My implementation of the HackerRanck challenges
+My implementation of the HackerRank challenges